maxwelltsai/DeepGalaxy/README.md

 - h5py
 - Horovod (optional; 0.19 or above)

-It is recommended to install these package in a Python virtual environment.
+It is recommended to install these packages in a Python virtual environment.

 ## Training data
 We simulated galaxy mergers of different mass ratios and size ratios (1:1, 1:2, 1:3, 2:3).
 The snapshots of the simulations are visualized once every 5 Myr (million years) using cameras from 14 different positions, and therefore generating 14 2D images.
 Each simulation should complete within a timescale of about 700 Myr.
 These images are stored in a compressed HDF5 dataset.
 The available image resolution are (256, 256), (512, 512), (1024, 1024), and (2048, 2048) pixels.